 For us and for all Israel, may the blessing of peace and the promise of life come true, and let us say: Amen.

 May He who causes peace to reign in the high heavens, let peace descend on us, on all Israel, and all the world, and let us say: Amen.

-Following the burial, the immediate family of the deceased will go through an intense period of mourning for seven days, called sitting shiva, meaning seven.
+Following the burial, the immediate family of the deceased will go through an intense period of mourning for seven days, called sitting shiva (literally “seven”).
 In keeping with tradition the mourners cover all the mirrors in their house, light a memorial candle, and sit on low stools to receive visitors.
 Traditionally, they do not leave the house for the entire week, except to attend a Shabbat service.
 The community comes to them, providing food and a circle of support.
 A minyan gathers each day for a prayer service and to recite the Kaddish.
-During this time, friends and extended family come to visit the mourners, to sit with them, to listen to their grief and memories, to share their own memories of the deceased, or simply to be present with them, even in silence.
+During this time, friends and extended family come to visit the mourners, sit with them, listen to their grief and memories, share their own memories of the deceased, or simply be present with them, even in silence.
 Surrounding the mourners with the love and care of a community, not just on the day of the funeral, but for an entire week, begins to lighten the burden of grief by facing it and sharing it.